 The U.S. Pharmacopeial Convention (USP) has issued USP General Chapter <800> Hazardous Drug Handling in Healthcare Settings describing practice and quality standards for handling hazardous drugs (HDs) to promote patient safety, worker safety, and environmental protection.
 The applicable HDs is based on the NIOSH List of Antineoplastic and Other Hazardous Drugs in Healthcare Settings (see 2016 edition).
 Handling HDs includes, but is not limited to, the receipt, storage, compounding, dispensing, administration, and disposal of sterile and nonsterile products and preparations.
 CPNP has developed a toolkit consisting of peer-reviewed assessments of risk for 125+ formulations that are commonly found at psychiatric facilities.
 Save hundreds of hours of staff time researching, documenting, and reviewing safety procedures that balance safety with patient needs.

-The toolkit is available for $250/facility for the first year, with early purchasers still gaining access through December 31, 2019.
-Continued access to the toolkit costs $100/facility/year after the first year to receive any new or updated risk assessment forms and/or to make changes to the facility formulation details.
+The toolkit is available for $250/facility ($400 for non-members) for the first year, with early purchasers still gaining access through December 31, 2019.
+Continued access to the toolkit costs $100/facility/year after the first year ($200 for non-members) to receive any new or updated risk assessment forms and/or to make changes to the facility formulation details.
 Licenses should be purchased using the account that will be the primary administrator for the project.
-Purchasing departments are encouraged to request a purchase order from their facility (email email@example.com for assistance) or to authorize the appropriate staff member to purchase via online credit card using the button below.
+Purchasing departments should authorize the appropriate staff member to purchase via online credit card using the button below; if a purchase order is needed from their facility, email firstname.lastname@example.org for assistance.

 CPNP has developed a compliance toolkit that will assist entities who store prepare, transport, or administer psychiatric drugs that are considered to hazardous.
 The toolkit includes: